 Benefit #4 — Gain Insights from Fellow Members

-Compared to most jobs, a home inspection career is more like working from home or freelancing.
-Joining an association can give you a sense of belonging: you’ll find yourself surrounded by fellow Inspectors whom you can rely on for advice and support.
+A home inspection career is more like working from home or freelancing than most jobs.
+Joining an association can give you a sense of belonging: you’ll find yourself surrounded by fellow Inspectors you can rely on for advice and support.

 This is one of the better ancillary benefits of joining InterNACHI or ASHI.
 Their mentorship programs are outstanding – they pair experienced Home Inspectors with those just beginning their journey.